 RESPIRATORY CARE

 The Respiratory Care Program prepares students to enter a dynamic and progressive health care profession.
 Respiratory Therapists work with advanced technology making it possible to help patients with respiratory and cardiac disorders in ways that were impossible years ago.
-The Respiratory Care program provides hands-on education in diverse clinical settings such as adult and neonatal critical care, emergency care, longterm care, pulmonary rehabilitation and diagnostic services.
+The Respiratory Care program provides hands-on education in diverse clinical settings such as adult and neonatal critical care, emergency care, long-term care, pulmonary rehabilitation and diagnostic services.
 Respiratory Therapists are vital members of the health care team who work closely with physicians providing education and support to patients with acute and chronic lung conditions

 Admissions Requirements: